yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 When you are notified of an upcoming maintenance event, schedule the [maintenance windows](../../cloud-clusters/cloud-maintenance/) for the staging and production cluster so that you can validate updates against your applications in your pre-production environment _before_ upgrading your production cluster.

+You can also set an [exclusion period](../../cloud-clusters/cloud-maintenance/#set-a-maintenance-exclusion-period) for your production cluster to postpone upgrades while you conduct testing.

-If you identify a performance problem or regression with an update, contact {{% support-cloud %}}.
+If you identify a performance problem or regression with an update, set an exclusion period for your production cluster and contact {{% support-cloud %}}.

 ### Backups